 Windows is an operating system by Microsoft developed specifically for computers back in 1985.
 Since then a lot has changed, and now many tablets and smartphones utilize Windows.
 Perhaps, the absolute majority of technology users are somehow familiar with this system.
 Windows is a very consistent platform, as every new version is quite similar to the previous one.

 Windows is a closed platform.
 Technically, Windows 8 is still open-source on the standard Intel x86 edition, but newer versions used on modern devices don’t allow any amendments.
 No developer can change the user interface or create a pre-installed app without Microsoft’s permission.
 Users are free to install any software they like, though.
-Furthermore, the range of available software is impressive due to Windows dominance on the PC market.
+Furthermore, the range of available software is impressive due to Windows’s dominance in the PC market.
 As pre-installed Microsoft Office apps are widely used in professional environments across the globe, software made for Windows is generally high quality but often comes with a cost.
 Windows RT, a mobile operating system used in Windows Surface devices and Windows phones, has more limitations.
-It allows using only Microsoft-developed apps with rare exceptions.
+It allows the use of only Microsoft-developed apps with rare exceptions.
 However, very few mobile computers use this platform.

 There’s also no easy way to find out what exactly was fixed in the update.
 Users have to search for this information manually, and a lot of them are likely to skip this step.
 Privacy isn’t the strongest side of Windows, either.
 Although you can change privacy settings, the default settings enable everything.
 In some cases, the platform doesn’t explicitly ask for your permission to implement changes or collect your information.
 In other words, Windows has more control over your data than you may think.